Battle of Martinići (1796)

-Battle of Martinići was the battle between Montenegrins and Pashalik of Scutari which took place on the outskirts of the village Martinići, near Spuž, Montenegro.
+The Battle of Martinići (Beteja e Martinicit) was fought between Montenegro and the Pashalik of Scutari.
+It took place on the outskirts of the village Martinići, near Spuž in Montenegro.

 Following the unification of Montenegro with Brda, the Ottoman governor of the Pashalik of Scutari launched a military offensive onto Montenegrin territory.
 Two Montenegrin divisions, led by Prince-bishop Petar I Petrović-Njegoš and guvernadur Jovan Radonjić, containing 3,000 men, took positions near Martinići.
-The Ottomans advanced towards Martinići from Spuž with 18,000 men, fighting guerilla resistance for nine days, before launching an assault on Montenegrin positions on 11 July.
-Montenegrins counter-attacked and the Ottomans suffered significant casualties.
+The Shkodran Army numbering 15,000 soldiers invaded Montenegro and was divided into three parts, and with about 5,000 soldiers Kara Mahmud advanced towards Martinići from Spuž, meanwhile the other two armies under Mehmed Pasha Bushati and Osman Pasha Nikshić marched towards Cetinje.
+Kara Mahmud fought the guerrilla resistance for nine days, before launching an assault on the Montenegrin positions on 11 July.
+The Montenegrins counter-attacked and the Shkodran Army suffered significant casualties and Kara Mahmud was wounded in Battle.

-The result of this victory, followed by another victory at Krusi was the unification of Piperi and Bjelopavlići clan regions, previously occupied by the Ottoman Empire, with Montenegro.
+The result of this victory, followed by another victory at Krusi, was the unification of the Piperi and Bjelopavlići clan regions, previously occupied by the Ottoman Empire, with Montenegro.